Mary Cary Ambler

 Mary Cary was the daughter of Colonel Wilson Cary (1702-1772), owner of the plantation Ceelys on the James in Elizabeth City County, Virginia, and his wife Sarah (1710-1783).
-In 1754, eighteen-year-old Mary Cary married Edward Ambler (1733-1768), the son of wealthy merchant Richard Ambler (1690-1766) and heiress Elizabeth Jaquelin.
+In 1754, eighteen-year-old Mary Cary married Edward Ambler (1733-1768), firstborn son of wealthy merchant Richard Ambler (1690-1766) and heiress Elizabeth Jaquelin.
 Edward Ambler was a graduate of Cambridge University who was six feet tall and fond of wearing red velvet suits trimmed with gold lace.

 They had seven children, three of whom lived to adulthood: